wordofwarning/wordofwarning.org/current/2017-emergency/evening/index.md

 <a href="http://URL" target="_blank">URL</a> | <a href="http://twitter.com/" target="_blank">@</a>

 #### Venue + Booking Details
-Date: Saturday 30 September 2017, 5-10pm (*full event runs 12noon-10pm*; also see [Afternoon](/current/2017-emergency/afternoon)*) )
+Date: Saturday 30 September 2017, 5-10pm (*full event runs [from 12noon](/current/2017-emergency/afternoon)*)
 [Venue: Z-arts (incl.
 STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. *N.B.
-Some work will have a limited capacity, and may have sign-up sheets on the day or operate on a first-come, first-served basis.*
+Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. *NB Some work has a limited capacity (†) and will have sign-up sheets on the day or operate on a first-come, first-served basis.*
 Tel: 0161 232 6089 (Z-arts)

 #### Access Information